Expat Living in Malang, East Java

 Hospital Emergency Rooms: Panti Nirmala 362-459, Baptist in Batu 594-161, RKZ366-033 and Syaifal Anwar 362-101

-Malang features two malls, Malang Town Square (MATOS) and Mal Olympic Garden (MOG) that will handle the major share of your shopping needs.
-There are also local plazas such as Dieng Plaza and Araya Plaza for your convenience.
-At MATOS, Hypermart is an anchor tenant and is organized like a Super Wal-Mart with dry goods as well as the grocery market.
-Giant is about the same for MOG.
-You can buy fruits, vegetables and spices in the local markets in good quality and at less cost.
-Best traditional market for fresh vegetables, fruits, chicken, meat and fish is Pasar Oro Oro Dowo, at the intersection of Jalan Guntur and Jalan Brigjen Slamet Riyadi.
-Hypermart in MATOS and Giantat MOG also have a good selection of fresh fish.
-For those "hard to find" grocery items, there is Lai-Lai Fruit Market on Jalan Semeru which has made its reputation on providing for the expats.
-For special cuts of meat there is UD Sukses Jaya at Jalan Kelabat 11, a meat and supplies distributor to restaurants and offers such things as baby back ribs, Australian beef and frozen foods to private customers as well.
-Indoguna Meats, phone (031) 911-70493, is a delivery service from Surabaya that supplies hotels and restaurants but takes individual orders also for meat, cheese and spices.
-There are bakeries at Hypermart(Matos) and Giant (MOG) but Holland Bakery, Jalan Wilis and other locations, is the most convenient.
+Malang features two malls, Malang Town Square (MATOS) and Mal Olympic Garden (MOG), that will handle a significant portion of your shopping needs.
+Fore your convenience, there are also local plazas, such as Cyber Mall and Araya Plaza.
+Fruits, vegetables, and good quality spices are available in the local markets.
+The best traditional market for fresh vegetables, fruits, chicken, meat, and fish is Pasar Oro Dowo, at Jalan Guntur and Jalan Brigjen Slamet Riyadi.
+Hypermart in MATOS has a good selection of fresh fish.
+For those "hard to find" grocery items, Lai-Lai Fruit Market on Jalan Semeru has made its reputation on providing for the ex-pats and UD Sukses Jaya at Jalan Bandahara 7 is a great addition.
+Sukses Jaya is a meat and supplies distributor to restaurants and offers baby back ribs, Australian beef, and frozen foods to private customers.
+Ranch Market, Jalan Semeru No.80, provides a similar service.
+Indoguna Meats, phone (031) 911-70493, is a delivery service from Surabaya that supplies hotels and restaurants and takes individual orders for meat, cheese, and spices.
+Holland Bakery is at Jalan Wilis, and other convenient locations.

-There are many shops for building supplies but if you want something more familiar, there’s Ace Hardware in Mal Olympic Garden.
-Depo Bangunan atJalan Raya Karanglo 69 is a large building supplies store that carries tools, home repair materials and home accessories.
+There are many shops for building supplies, but there are several Ace Hardware stores, if you want something more familiar.
+Depo Bangunan at Jalan Raya Karanglo 69 and Sentral Bangunan at Jalan Raya Karanglo No.131 are large building supplies stores that carry tools, home repair materials, and home accessories.

 Culture, Recreation and Entertainment

-The beaches are 2-3 hours drive to the south coast; Sedangbiru, Balekambang, and Ngliyep.
-Unfortunately there are only basic accommodations available and you cannot find a nice restaurant.
+The beaches are 2-3 hours' drive to the south coast; Sedangbiru, Balekambang, and Ngliyep.
+Unfortunately, there are only the necessary accommodations available, and you cannot find a nice restaurant.
 If you go, prepare for a picnic on the beach.
-Swimming can be dangerous at the south coast so ask the locals for a safe place to swim.
+Swimming can be dangerous on the south coast, so ask the locals for a safe place to swim.

 Want to try something a little different or new for your family?
 Make an evening of karaoke with the family.
-Get a private room and just enjoy singing and being together.
+Get a private room and enjoy singing and being together.
 There are many family karaoke facilities in Malang.